mailgun/documentation/README.md

 Deployment
 ----------

-Documentation is hosted via ReadTheDocs and changes are automatically deployed when code is merged into master.
+Documentation is hosted via ReadTheDocs and changes are automatically deployed when code is merged into the master.
 To monitor build statuses and debug failed builds, see [the builds page](https://readthedocs.org/projects/mg-documentation/builds/).

 Support and Feedback